School of Earth, Society, and Environment

 UIUC: Advanced Composition

 Group expedition to study environment and sustainability issues at a field site.
 Includes in-class meetings, student-led presentation, and field trip; expeditions run during spring break, winter break, in mid-May or in intercession; dates depend on location.
 Field Trip and field trip fee required.
 Additional fees may apply.
 See Class Schedule.
-May be repeated in separate terms if topics vary.
-Prerequisite: For ESE majors and Sustainability Living Learning Community students.
-Non majors can apply to the waitlist.
+May be repeated up to 12 hours in separate terms if topics vary.

 Capstone experience for majors in Earth, Society, and Environment Sustainability.
 3 undergraduate hours.
 No graduate credit.
 Approved for Letter and S/U grading.